Woutitit/woutitit.github.io/practice-session-ideas.md

 ## Analysis
 - Analyze a cliché or passage I like and save it as one (or more) MIDI pattern(s).
-- Transcribe a passage in Musescore
+- Transcribe a passage in MuseScore

 ## Synth
 - Make a bendy lead with a vibrato macro and save it as a preset.